zhang1pr/mit-ocw-notes/6.006/Lecture5.md

 If a **Binary Search Tree** is completely unbalanced as a **Linked List**, h = Θ(n).

-Comparison of deletion, searching and insertion operations:
+Cost of deletion, searching and insertion:
 * unsorted Array - Θ(n) deletion, search and insertion
 * sorted Array - Θ(n) deletion and insertion
 * Linked List - Θ(n) search